 - no triads: 1-4-7 and 2-5-8 count as empty instead of being instant loss throws. sometimes helps stop fights.

 - for drinks: instead of putting down money, the loser of a round has to buy drinks for everyone. good for a really short game.

-- scoreboard: instead of betting money and eliminating players, the player with the lowest scoring throw each round gets a point on a scoreboard maintained by the establishment, with a possible reqard for taking certain positions or hitting certain threshholds. popular among places that don't want people to actually gamble.
+- scoreboard: instead of betting money and eliminating players, the player with the lowest scoring throw each round gets a point on a scoreboard maintained by the establishment, with a possible reward for taking certain positions or hitting certain thresholds. popular among places that don't want people to actually gamble.